 Best for Overseas Medical: IMG

 While IMG offers a variety of travel insurance plans, they offer popular medical insurance plans that work well for families who plan to travel abroad, immigrants, and business travelers.
 With their Patriot Travel Medical Insurance plan, for example, you can purchase medical insurance for individuals, groups, or families.
 This coverage is renewable for up to 24 months, which makes it ideal for extended trips overseas.
-Maximum coverage limits range from $50,000 to $2 million dollars, and deductibles from $0 to $2,500 can apply.
+Maximum coverage limits up to $1 million dollars, and deductibles from $0 to $2,000 can apply.
 This coverage is good for medical expenses, evacuation, and repatriation.

 Also note that you can add an Adventure Sports rider to your plan, which can be good for action sports like jet skiing, jungle zip-lining, rock climbing, kayaking, mountain biking, parachuting, paragliding, and parascending.
 This rider comes with a separate annual coverage limit, however, which tops out at $50,000 if you’re ages 49 and younger.